nwtaf/YOLOv8-ARCL-Telnet-Tracker/README.md

 Provides data for PID controllers, and functions to track objects and annotate frames.
 Loads fisheye calibration parameters if enabled.

 ### PID Module:
-Separate [PID controllers](https://github.com/nwtaf/ASC/blob/main/reference/pid.md) are used to control the x and y axis independently.
+Separate PID controllers are used to control the x and y axis independently.
 Their parameters are exposed for tuning here.
 Contains the control logic, and issues commands using functions provided by telnet client.

 ### Telnet Client:
 Telnet client module provides functions to automatically connect, send, and receive data from the robot (telnet server).
 This could be substituted with a different API, such as that of a different communication protocol.

 ## Calibration
 This section is borrowed with attribution.
-It is supported by a utility script [yolocam.py](https://github.com/nwtaf/ASC/blob/main/src/utilities/yolocam.py) that takes photos and saves them in the same path that `camera_calibrate.py` loads them them. `Camera_calibrate.py` will automatically save the camera calibration parameters, where `ASC_frontent_module` expects them.
+It is supported by a utility script utilities/yolocam.py that takes photos with keyboard spacebar and saves them in the same path that `camera_calibrate.py` loads them them. `Camera_calibrate.py` will automatically save the camera calibration parameters, where `ASC_frontent_module` expects them.

 ## Telnet
 This section contains code that enables communication with a telnet server.

 ### Telnet Client
 The original `telnet_client` code, before a newer version was made in `frontend/telnet_client`.
+Notice one was implemented as an object.

 ### Telnet Command Dictionary
 ARCL commands supported on a particular robot.
 Imported in UI.py as `commands_dict`.